NRC 2006 • Veterinary-Reviewed • Transparent assumptions

 Step 3: The Dry-Matter Matrix (Meal Planning)

-As you build your bowl, the engine never compares wet weights to NRC standards.
-Because raw food contains 65–80% water, doing so produces systematic false deficiency flags.
-Every ingredient is converted to its Dry Matter (DM) basis in real-time before any nutrient check runs.
+As you build your bowl, the engine avoids comparing wet weights to NRC standards.
+Because raw food often contains a high proportion of water (often cited around 65-80%), doing so produces systematic false deficiency flags.
+The engine converts every ingredient to its Dry Matter (DM) basis in real-time before any nutrient check runs.

 Protocol: DM Conversion